samzhu/demo-springboot-250613/README.md

 public class ObservabilityConfig {

     /**
-     * 為了讓追蹤資訊能在 @Async 的非同步執行緒中也能正確傳遞，
+     * To propagate tracing info in @Async threads,
-     * 我們需要配置一個 TaskExecutor。
+     * we need to configure a TaskExecutor.
-     * ContextPropagatingTaskDecorator 會自動將當前執行緒的追蹤上下文(如 traceId)，
+     * ContextPropagatingTaskDecorator automatically copies current thread's
-     * 複製到即將執行 @Async 任務的新執行緒中，確保追蹤鏈的完整性。
+     * tracing context (like traceId) to the new thread executing @Async tasks,
+     * ensuring trace chain completeness.
      */
     @Bean
     public TaskExecutor taskExecutor() {